 - Continuation of Council’s hydrant and valve maintenance program.
 Current focus areas are:

 - Nile Street water main renewal is continuing with the relocation of water services

 Water Storage Levels

-Blue-green algae concentrations in Suma Park Dam have decreased slightly since reporting in the 7 February Current Works report.
-Actions, including ongoing monitoring, continue to be implemented in accordance with Council's Algae Management Plan.
-At the time of writing (20 February 2017), there had been no taste or odour water quality complaints since blue-green algae counts increased in early December 2016.
+Blue-green algae concentrations in Suma Park Dam have remained at low levels since last reported in Current Works on 7 March.
+Actions, including ongoing monitoring, continue to be implemented in accordance with Council’s Algae Management Plan.
+At the time of writing (20 April 2017), there had been no taste or odour water quality complaints since blue-green algae counts increased in early December 2016.

 EAST ORANGE CHANNEL – BYNG STREET TO MCLACHLAN STREET

 Leed Engineering and Construction have continued to progress these works and have now completed nearly all the base slabs and approximately half the wall sections.
 It is estimated that the structural works will be completed by early May and fencing and rehabilitation works should be completed by the end of May.
 The final cost of this project is likely to exceed the original budgeted amount and will require some funds to be drawn from restricted assets.

 Demolition is complete.
 The large structural timber was auctioned through the works depot on Wednesday 19 April 2017 where a good price was received.